rucykesh/Rushi/README.md

-# Rushi
+# It's Rushi
-This is my HTML/CSS portfolio website.
+This is my PYTHON portfolio website.